 “Dunedin attracts some really talented people and it’s the people that make the difference.
 Dunedin has great people, first class education for families, an old world charm emanating from the period architecture.
 All of this combined with a great cafe culture and some excellent restaurants makes Dunedin a veryspecial place to live and work.
 It’s on the door step of a world class outdoorregion,somethingthat I am passionate about” David Darling, CEO, Pacific Edge Ltd

 Dunedin’s catch phrase ‘a great small city’ is highly accurate.
-For a city of 130,000 it has an amazing array of things to do and places to go, the quality of public services is remarkably high.
+For a city of 130,000 it has array of things to do and places to go, the quality of public services is remarkably high.
 It’s safe, with crisp, clear air and beautiful sunsets.
 You can sometimes catch a glimpse the southern lights (Aurora Borealis) from the city’s hilltops and admire albatross rising from Otago Peninsula.

 Dunedin’s coastline has dozens of quiet bays, many of which are great swimming or surfing spots, and it’s not unusual to have a whole beach to yourself.
 As the ‘wildlife capital of New Zealand’ you won’t have to go far to spot some of the country’s rarest creatures, including the yellow-eyed penguins and sea lions that reside here.

 The local geography and culture make it a mecca for water sports, rock climbing, golf and surfing.

 It is also the gateway to Central Otago, New Zealand’s leading tourist region, so weekends in the mountains are just a couple of hours drive away.